Recent Fire Damage Posts

 6/9/2022 (Permalink)

-interior view of a room with items completely destroyed by fire If your home is damaged in a house fire, SERVPRO of Eastern Rockland County is here to help.
+If your home is damaged in a house fire, SERVPRO of Eastern Rockland County is here to help.
 Contact us for any fire restoration needs.

 Since the start of 2022, the American Red Cross has responded to at least 20,000 house fires, and that only represents a small portion of the total number of fires that have occurred so far this year in the United States.